SumoLogic/sumologic-documentation/docs/cse/rules/write-outlier-rule.md

 * Spike in EC2 instance creation
 * Abnormal volume of data sent to third-party storage

-An Outlier rule is different from other CSE rule types in that you don’t need to define an explicit criteria to fire a Signal, and a threshold for firing a Signal is now learned from the baseline behavior.
-Instead, the rule expression in an Outlier rule is simply a filter condition that defines what incoming Records the rule will apply to.
+An Outlier rule is different from other CSE rule types in that the threshold for firing a signal is learned from the baseline.
+The rule expression in an Outlier rule is simply a filter condition that defines what incoming Records the rule will apply to.
 For each Outlier rule, CSE automatically creates a baseline model of normal behavior evidenced by Records that match the Rule Expression and the aggregate function for a specific time window.
 After the baseline learning period is completed, activity that deviates from the mean (normal baseline behavior) creates a Signal.

 For example, for the [spike in failed logins from a user](#use-case-for-a-spike-in-failed-logins-from-a-user) use case, CSE builds a baseline model of counts of authentication failures that are associated with a user over time.
 Once the baselining period is complete, CSE creates a Signal for every deviation from the mean observed in the time windows and incrementally add to the baseline.